sieteunoseis/cucm_tig_dashboard_ubuntu/README.md

 ## Telegraf Settings

-Telgraf config file needs to be edit with updated IP addresses.
+Telegraf config needs to be edited with updated IP addresses.
 Telegraf is used to pull stats from CUCM via SNMP.
 This was done due to a bug in the Perfmon API.

 [CSCvn19112](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCvn19112/?rfs=iqvred)